nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 4.md

 What if we can apply the same concept to failing operations?<br/>
 You may think you just need a `bool`, `true` on successful operation, `false` on error.<br/>
 Ok, what if you want to return something on successful operation?<br/>
-You may thin in other languages you can do that returning `null` on error, so translated to Rust it would be an `Option` with `Some` on success and `None` on error.<br/>
+You may think in other languages you can do that returning `null` on error, so translated to Rust it would be an `Option` with `Some` on success and `None` on error.<br/>
 Ok, but what if we want to return something also on error?<br/>
 Let's say something that describes the error, maybe there are several error types and we need to tell to the user exactly which error happened.